-- 4.1 The need to modernise and continually improve Adult Social Care Services is a key priority for Rhondda Cynon Taf. - 4.2 Rhondda Cynon Taf population is increasing and living longer, with more people expected to be affected by dementia and limiting long term illness.
-This demographic change will result in increased demand on social care and health services, at a time of increasing budget pressures and financial constraints.
-As a result, the Council will continue to need to deliver care services as efficiently as possible to maximise the benefits and manage cost pressures. - 4.3 The Cwm Taf Joint Commissioning Statement for Older People's Services (2015-2025) (the 'Commissioning Statement') approved by the Cabinet on 18th February 2016 acknowledges that care needs and expectations are changing and that there is a need to ensure that services are safe, appropriate and fit for purpose. - 4.4 The Commissioning Statement identifies the need to make very different choices, particularly in what we offer through our own services, as well as what we commission others to provide.
+- Partnership Our organisations working together at every level to ensure that our collaborative efforts produce the best possible outcomes for our citizens and make best use of our resources. - Dignity Our organisations and our staff will treat service users and their carers with dignity and respect. - Tackling isolation Supporting people to feel connected to their local community. - Accessibility Factors such as the timeliness of a response and access/transport to services will be a key consideration in the way we commission and provide services. - 4.3 In undertaking the review of residential care home and day services for older people these principles have been central in reaching a preferred direction of travel and approach. - 4.4 The Commissioning Statement identifies the need to make very different choices, particularly in what the Council offers through its own services, as well as what the Council commissions others to provide.
 Development of extra care housing was identified in the Commissioning Statement as a key alternative model of community based accommodation with care and support in order to enhance the health, wellbeing and independence of older people and avoid over reliance on residential care settings.
-Without continuing to deliver the Council's modernisation agenda including developing extra care housing and continuing to develop integrated support at home services, increasing demand, changing expectations and financial pressures will challenge the viability and suitability of Rhondda Cynon Taff's current model of adult social care provision. - 4.5 The Council has developed its Strategy to modernise accommodation options for older people and deliver extra care housing in Rhondda Cynon Taf.
-This was approved by Cabinet in November 2016 and it gave a commitment to review and reshape the care market to: - Increase the options available for people needing accommodation with care and support; and - Deliver a viable alternative for people who are able to remain independent with support.
+Without continuing to deliver the Council's modernisation agenda including developing extra care housing and continuing to develop integrated support at home services, increasing demand, changing expectations and financial pressures will challenge the viability and suitability of Rhondda Cynon Taf's current model of adult care provision. - 4.5 The Council has developed its strategy to modernise accommodation options for older people and deliver extra care housing in Rhondda Cynon Taf.
+This was approved by Cabinet in November 2016 and it gave a commitment to review and reshape the care market to: - Increase the options available for people needing care and support; and - Deliver a viable alternative for people who are able to remain independent with support. - 4.6 In September 2017, Cabinet agreed a £50m investment plan to develop, in total, 300 extra care beds across Rhondda Cynon Taf and to deliver modern accommodation options to meet the needs and changing expectations of the growing older population.
+At this meeting, Cabinet also agreed that a comprehensive review of residential and day care services for older people be undertaken in order to determine future improvement for service delivery in line with the Council's strategy for accommodation for older people and provision of extra care.